Submitted: The Two Sides Team May 3, 2017

-Not only is ADP misleading its stakeholders, its marketing strategy to paper industry customers is somewhat confusing!
+Not only is ADP misleading its stakeholders, but its marketing strategy to paper industry customers is also somewhat confusing!

 A few months ago, we started highlighting the “Top Five Greenwashers” in North America – corporations that are misleading their customers on the environmental profile of paper and print, while failing to consider the impacts of their own electronic infrastructure, and ignoring the sustainability of paper products from well-managed North American forests.

 All of the companies chosen for our Top Five list have received at least two letters from Two Sides, and have either not responded or refused to address our concerns.
 Our letters detail which of the company’s claims may be misleading, providing extensive independent sourcing and substantiation for our case, and inviting the company to make necessary changes.

 ADP is a well-established global provider of payroll and other human resource services with operations in over 10 countries.
 Many companies in the paper, print and packaging sectors, including Two Sides member companies, use ADP’s services.